 Collected data alone cannot answer a research question.
 As seen in Week 6, data must be managed, analysed and finally interpreted.
 As correct tools are required to measure data, the correct test must be selected to analyse data.
-This week we will identify whether one of the t-tests or an ANOVA is appropriate for your data.
+This week we will identify whether a correlation or linear regression is appropriate for your data.